ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/cellular_tcp.md

 ## Cellular TCP sockets

-Establishing a cellular connection to the network with mbed-os only requires the following operations :
+Establishing a cellular connection to the network with Mbed OS only requires the following operations:

 ```
 OnboardCellularInterface iface;